imbo/imbo/docs/installation/configuration.rst

         // ...
     ];

 where ``callback`` is the code you want executed, and ``events`` is an array of the events you want it triggered for. ``priority`` is the priority of the listener and defaults to 0.
 The higher the number, the earlier in the chain your listener will be triggered.
 This number can also be negative.
-Imbo's internal event listeners uses numbers between 0 and 100. ``publicKeys`` uses the same format as described above.
+Imbo's internal event listeners uses numbers between 0 and 100. ``users`` uses the same format as described above.
 If you use this method, and want your callback to trigger for multiple events with different priorities, specify an associative array in the ``events`` element, where the keys are the event names, and the values are the priorities for the different events.
 This way of attaching event listeners should mostly be used for quick and temporary solutions.

 All event listeners will receive an event object (which implements ``Imbo\EventManager\EventInterface``), that is described in detail in the :ref:`the-event-object` section.